PeizhuoLi/neural-blend-shapes/README.md

 ## Prerequisites

 Our code has been tested on Ubuntu 18.04.
-Befor starting, please configure your Anaconda environment by
+Before starting, please configure your Anaconda environment by

 ~~~bash
 conda env create -f environment.yaml